I was an active child growing up. Like many sporty boys living in England I enjoyed playing and watching football.

-Highlights from my first sixteen years include winning three borough basketball championships and earning top school honours in cross country running.
+Other highlights include winning three borough basketball championships and earning top school honours in cross country running.

-Over the next three years I made many friends, became a valued part-time employee and again embraced competitive sports.
+Over the three years I made many friends, became a valued employee and again embraced competitive sports.

 I became lean and strong through weight training, indoor triathlons and intense workouts such as CrossFit.